brianlechthaler/browserfail/README.md

 # browserfail
 Crash any modern browser with simple JavaScript.
 ## DISCLAIMER!
 **What you do with this repository is solely YOUR responsibility.** I did not write the payload for this exploit.
 It was copied from the original crashsafari.com, now defunct.
 I have not nor do I intend to host this anywhere publicly in any capacity.
-Only test this on systems you have explicit permission to test this on
+Only test this on systems you have explicit permission to test this on.
+The payload will not execute unless you click a button that tells you it will crash your browser, unlike the original from CrashSafari that executes without asking.

 As this is intended to be a proof of concept, build, setup, usage and deployment instructions will not be availible.